jrp2014/smuggler2/README.md

   it.
 This can be a useful check and better document your modules.
 The disdvantage is that imports may be reordered, comments and blank lines dropped, external imports mixed with external, etc.

+- if you import patterns synonyms from a library without naming them explicitly in an import list, you do not need the `PatternSynonyms` language extension.
+  If you import them explicitly, using the `pattern` keyword, the language extension is required (otherwise you will just get a syntax error on compilation). `Smuggler2.Plugin` will not add that for you.

+`Smuggler2` is robust -- it can chew through the [Agda](https://github.com/agda/agda) codebase of over 370 modules with complex interdependencies and be tripped over by only

+- a couple of ambiguous exports (are we trying to export something defined in the current module or something with the same name from an imported module)

+- and a couple of imports where both qualifed and unqualifed version of the module are imported and there are references to both qualified and unqualifed version of the same names

 - By default `Smuggler2` does not remove imports completely because an import may be being used to only import instances of typeclasses, So it will leave